bobheadxi/bobheadxi.github.io/content/_posts/2020-06-21-docker-sidecar.md

 ---

+## Update

-**⚠️ Update(7/8/2020)**: Since the writing of this post, we have pivoted on the plan ([sourcegraph#11452](https://github.com/sourcegraph/sourcegraph/issues/11452#issuecomment-648628953)) and most of the work here no longer lives in our Grafana distribution, but is instead a part of our Prometheus distribution - see [sourcegraph#11832](https://github.com/sourcegraph/sourcegraph/pull/11832) for the new implementation.
+⚠️ Since the writing of this post, we have pivoted on the plan ([sourcegraph#11452](https://github.com/sourcegraph/sourcegraph/issues/11452#issuecomment-648628953)) and most of the work here no longer lives in our Grafana distribution, but is instead a part of our Prometheus distribution - see [sourcegraph#11832](https://github.com/sourcegraph/sourcegraph/pull/11832) for the new implementation.
 You can explore the source code [on Sourcegraph](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/docker-images/prometheus), and relevant documentation [here](https://docs.sourcegraph.com/dev/background-information/observability/prometheus).

 Most of this article still applies though, but with Prometheus + Alertmanager instead of Grafana.